 In May we played London for the first time.
 We had a blast.
 A good friend our ours from San Francisco lives there and she brought a bunch of her lovely friends to the show.
 It was a wild time and the first of many trips to the U.K.

 In early June we were on the Arsenio Hall Show.
 The guests were MC Hammer, and heavyweight fighters Riddick Bowe and Evander Holyfield.
+The next day we played on the E Channel.
+The day after that we left on a tour of the Northeast.

 In early July we got a spot on the Neil Young/Pearl Jam European tour.
 Neil’s back up back was Booker T & The MG’s – an amazing experience.
 I made friends with his guitar tech and spent every night watching Neil and Pearl Jam from the side of the stage.
 It was the best music class I could imagine.